 Day 4 – Akko and Caesarea

-From Akko we could have a Boat ride around its walls, or sail to Haifa , where we can appreciate the Bahaian Terraced Gardens .
-If time and will permits, we could also visit Atlit Detainee Camp , and\or view Atlit Crusaders Fortress .
+From Akko we could have a Boat ride around its walls, or sail to Haifa, where we can appreciate the Bahai Gardens in Haifa.
+If time and will permits, we could also visit Atlit Detainee Camp, and\or view Atlit Crusaders Fortress.

 Day 5 – Tel-Aviv

-We will end with a drive to Rabin Assasination site , and asses the current geo-politics of Israel and its surroundings.
+We will end with a drive to Rabin Assassination site, and asses the current geo-politics of Israel and its surroundings.

 Day 6 – “Samson Land”